kassarulz/Fuel-Efficiency-Prediction-Model/README.md

 # Fuel-Efficiency-Prediction-Model
-This is a model developed to predict the fuel efficiency from a data set obtained regarding the fuel consumption using machine learning techniques such as linear regression and ridge regression analysis
+This is a model developed to predict the fuel efficiency from a data set obtained regarding the fuel consumption using machine learning techniques such as linear regression and ridge regression analysis.
+Here I have first analysed the variations and correlations in the attributes with each other and shown there patterns graphically.
+Then the model was trained and the error has been checked after applying the linear regressins and ridge regression separately.